boversauros/oriolbover/README.md

 # My Portfolio

-This repository contains the source code for Oriol Bover's personal portfolio website.
+This repository contains the source code for my personal website.
 The site showcases recent projects and is automatically updated with the latest GitHub repository information.

 ## Project Structure